h3rald/min/site/contents/download.md

 ### Additional build options

-#### -d:ssl

-If the **-d:ssl** flag is specified when compiling, min will be built with SSL support, so it will be possible to perform HTTPS requests with the {#link-module||http#}.
-This means that the resulting **min** executable will no longer be self-contained and it will require the OpenSSL dynamic library to be available on your system.

 #### -d:lite

 If the **d:lite** flag is specified, an even more minimal executable file will be generated, however the following functionalities will not be available: